MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/ios.md

 #### 2.2 Add the `start:withServices:` method

-Add `MSPush` to your `start:withServices:` method to start Mobile Center Distribute together with the other services that you want to use in your app.
+Add `MSPush` to your `start:withServices:` method to start App Center Distribute together with the other services that you want to use in your app.

 Insert the following line to start the SDK in your app's **AppDelegate.m** class in Objective-C or  **AppDelegate.swift** class in Swift in the `didFinishLaunchingWithOptions` method.